Masalale/group_3_project/README.md

 3. Fadhili Beracah Lumumba

 ## Project Description
-This project processes MoMo SMS XML data, cleans & categorizes it, stores it in a relational database(e.g MySQL), and provides a frontend dashboard for visualization and analysis of the data.
+This project processes **MoMo SMS XML data**, cleans & categorizes it, stores it in a relational database(e.g MySQL), and provides a frontend dashboard for visualization and analysis of the data.

 The first part of the project is to help practice collaborative development workflows by setting up our team’s shared workspace, defining our system architecture, and organizing tasks using Agile practices.